SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Construction supervisors in California are required to complete training on specific work-related safety and health topics listed in Title 8 of the California Code of Regulations.

-Cal/OSHA 30-Hour Training for Construction is designed for supervisors and managers in the construction industry.
-Workers with certain safety responsibilities may also be required to complete the course, which explains Cal/OSHA requirements and federal OSHA guidelines.
+Cal/OSHA Training for Construction is designed for supervisors and managers in the construction industry.
+Workers with certain safety responsibilities may also be required to complete the course, which explains Cal/OSHA requirements.

 Cal/OSHA standards and regulations cover the majority of workers in California, including state and local government employees.
 However, some workers are exempt from Cal/OSHA and covered by federal OSHA, including offshore maritime workers, Post Office workers and other federal employees.